micdr93/Guerrier-Clothing/README.md

 ### Home Page
 The home page serves as a powerful introduction to our brand with:
 - Bold hero section with compelling call-to-action
-- Featured product carousel highlighting new arrivals and bestsellers
+- Featured product carousel highlighting new arrivals and
 - Newsletter signup form with instant validation
 - Category shortcuts for easy browsing
 - Promotional banners for current sales and events